Kelly’s story was so familiar to me; I’d lived through the same thing myself.

 Both exercise and quality sleep impact your hormones, including insulin.
 “Burst” training can be highly effective and doesn’t take a lot of time.
 If hormones are imbalanced, exercise that is too vigorous can create more problems, so if you haven’t been active at all, it’s best to start with walking or gentle exercise.

-Setting up routines for good sleep hygiene can also help you get the sleep you require and keep hormones balanced.
-This includes having a regular time both for going to be and waking up in the morning, making sure the environment is cool and relaxing, and keeping electronics out of the bedroom. if you are on a computer, tablet, phone or watching television in the evening, be sure to wear special glasses that block the blue light, which can disrupt circadian rhythms and make sleep difficult.
+Setting up routines for good sleep hygiene can help you get the sleep your body needs and keep hormones balanced.
+Set a regular time for both going to bed and waking up in the morning.
+Ensure that your environment is cool and relaxing.
+Keep electronics out of the bedroom!
+If you use a computer, tablet, phone or watch television in the evening, wear special glasses that block the blue light, which can disrupt circadian rhythms and make sleep difficult.

 Kick the sugar habit and feel great again!

 No matter how difficult it seems, it IS possible to reduce sugar intake and balance your hormones to lose weight and feel great.
-It can be difficult when you begin, but I am confident that the way you feel after changing your sugar consumption will be so amazing that you won’t look back.
-I gave up sugar decades ago, and rarely look back.
-In fact, when I do indulge, the negative impact on my body is so obvious that I immediately realize it’s not worth it!
+I didn’t think it was possible either, but after giving up sugar decades ago, I have rarely looked back!
+When I do indulge, even a little, the negative impact on my body is so obvious that I immediately realize it’s not worth it.
+So although getting started can be tough, I am confident that how you feel when you change your sugar consumption will convince you too!

-Kelly quit sugar entirely for a month, followed some of my other recommendations, and gave her body some gentle supplemental support.
-When she came back to see me, she told me that she’d just had her period and it was the first month in years that she, not her PMS symptoms, were in control.
+After hearing my story and advice, Kelly cut out all sugar for a month.
+She also followed some of my other recommendations, and gave her body some gentle supplemental support.
+When she came for her follow up appointment, she told me that she’d just had her period.
+It was the first month in years that she, not her PMS symptoms, were in control.
 That could be you!

 Reviewed by Dr. Mark Menolascino, MD